Manchar: Demographics

 Manchar is a Census Town city in the district of Pune, Maharashtra.
 The Manchar Census Town has a population of 18,876 of which 9,643 are males while 9,233 are females as per report released by Census India 2011.

 The population of Children with the age of 0-6 is 2285 which is 12.11% of the total population of Manchar (CT).
-In Manchar Census Town, Female Sex Ratio is of 957 against state average of 929.
-Moreover, Child Sex Ratio in Manchar is around 941 compared to the Maharashtra state average of 894.
+In Manchar Census Town, the female sex ratio is 957 against state average of 929.
+Moreover, the child sex ratio in Manchar is around 941 compared to the Maharashtra state average of 894.
 The literacy rate of Manchar city is 89.66% higher than the state average of 82.34%.
-In Manchar, Male literacy is around 93.27% while the female literacy rate is 85.91%.
+In Manchar, male literacy is around 93.27% while the female literacy rate is 85.91%.

 Schedule Tribe (ST) constitutes 6.27% while Schedule Caste (SC) were 5.35% of the total population in Manchar (CT).

 Out of total population, 7,537 were engaged in work or business activity.
 Of this 5,312 were males while 2,225 were females.
 In census survey, worker is defined as person who does business, job, service, and cultivator and labour activity.
 Of total 7537 working population, 95.37% were engaged in Main Work while 4.63% of total workers were engaged in Marginal Work.

 Manchar Census Town has total administration over 4,227 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.